-Please give the emissions factors you have applied and their origin; alternatively, please attach an Excel spreadsheet with this data at the bottom of this page
+Please give the emissions factors you have applied and their origin; alternatively, please attach an Excel spreadsheet with this data at the bottom of this page.

-Fuel/Material/Energy Emission Factor Unit Reference Natural gas 56.1 Other: Carbon Dioxide 2006 IPCC, Volume 2 Energy Natural gas 0.001 Other: Methane 2006 IPCC, Volume 2 Energy Natural gas 0.0001 Other: Nitrous Oxide 2006 IPCC, Volume 2 Energy Kerosene 71.5 Other: Carbon Dioxide 2006 IPCC, Volume 2 Energy Kerosene 0.0005 Other: Methane 2006 IPCC, Volume 2 Energy Kerosene 0.002 Other: Nitrous Oxide 2006 IPCC, Volume 2 Energy Electricity 2 Other: Grams of CO2e / kWh Canadian National Inventory Report 2009 Other: Waste 78.57 Other: Kg CH4 / tonne U.S. Environmental Protection Agency
+Fuel/Material/Energy Emission Factor Unit Reference Natural gas 56.1 Kg GHG per GJ 2006 IPCC, Volume 2 Energy Natural gas 0.001 Kg GHG per GJ 2006 IPCC, Volume 2 Energy Natural gas 0.0001 Kg GHG per GJ 2006 IPCC, Volume 2 Energy Kerosene 71.5 Kg GHG per GJ 2006 IPCC, Volume 2 Energy Kerosene 0.0005 Kg GHG per GJ 2006 IPCC, Volume 2 Energy Kerosene 0.002 Kg GHG per GJ 2006 IPCC, Volume 2 Energy Electricity 2 G CO2e per kWh Canadian National Inventory Report 2009 Other: Waste 78.57 Kg CH4 per tonnes U.S. Environmental Protection Agency

+8 > EMISSIONS DATA (1 JAN 2014-31 DEC 2014)

+CC8.1 Please select the boundary you are using for your Scope 1 and 2 greenhouse gas inventory.

+Operational control

-CC8.1 Please select the boundary you are using for your Scope 1 and 2 greenhouse gas inventory Operational contr rol CC8.2 Please provide you r gross global Scop e 1 emissions figures in metric tonnes s CO2e 1869 CC8.3 Please provide you r gross global Scop e 2 emissions figures in metric tonne s CO2e 2 CC8.4 Are there are any sources (e.g. facilities, specific GHGs, activities, geographies, etc.) of Scope 1 and Scope 2 emissions that are within your selection reporting boundary which are not included in your disclosure?
-No CC8.5 y of the total gross global Scope 1 annoling and calculations d 2 emissions figure es that you have sup oplied and specify the sources of Scope 1 emissions: Uncertainty range Scope 1 emissions: Main sources of uncertainty Scope 1 emissions: Please expand on the uncertainty in your data Scope 2 emissions: Uncertainty range Scope 2 emissions: Main sources of uncertainty Scope 2 emissions: Please expand on the uncertainty in your data Less than or Metering/ Natural gas conversions are Less than or Extrapolation In order to calculate energy equal to 2% Measurement based on utility bills received equal to 2% and carbon emissions, we Constraints during the reporting year.
-The have applied generic cost per efficiency factors from the MWh, which may result in boilers may result in minor minor variances. variances of less than 1%.
+CC8.2 Please provide your gross global Scope 1 emissions figures in metric tonnes CO2e.

+Please provide your gross global Scope 2 emissions figures in metric tonnes CO2e.

+CC8.4 Are there are any sources (e.g. facilities, specific GHGs, activities, geographies, etc.) of Scope 1 and Scope 2 emissions that are within your select reporting boundary which are not included in your disclosure?
+No CC8.5 Please estimate the level of uncertainty of the total gross global Scope 1 and 2 emissions figures that you have supplied and specify the sources of uncertainty in your data gathering, handling and calculations Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 Less than or equal to 2% Metering/Measurement Constraints Natural gas conversions are based on utility bills received during the reporting year.
+The efficiency factors from the boilers may result in minor variances of less than 1%.
+Scope 2 Less than or equal to 2% Extrapolation In order to calculate energy and carbon emissions, we have applied generic cost per MWh, which may result in minor variances.
+CC8.6 Please indicate the verification/assurance status that applies to your reported Scope 1 emissions.
+No third party verification or assurance CC8.7 Please indicate the verification/assurance status t hat applies to your reported Sco ppe 2 emissions.
+No third party verification or assurance CC8.9 Are carbon dio xide emissions from biologically se questered carbon relevant to yo ur organization?
+No

-CC8.6 Please indicate the verification/assurance status that applies to your reported Scope 1 emissions No third party verification or assurance CC8.7 Please indicate the verification/assurance status that applies to your reported Scope 2 emissions No third party verification or assurance CC8.9 Are carbon dioxide emissions from biologically sequestered carbon relevant to your organization?
-No 9 > SCOPE 1 EMISSIONS BREAKDOWN (1 JAN 2013-31 DEC 2013) CC9.1 Do you have Scope 1 emissions sources in more than one country?
-No 10 > SCOPE 2 EMISSIONS BREAKDOWN (1 JAN 2013-31 DEC 2013) CC10.1 Do you have Scope 2 emissions sources in more than one country?
+9 > SCOPE 1 EMISSIONS BREAKDOWN (1 JAN 2014-31 DEC 2014)

+(13AN 2014-31 DEC 2014) CC9.1 Do you have Scope 1 emissions sources in more than one country?
+No 10 > SCOPE 2 EMISSIONS BREAKDOWN (1 JAN 2014-31 DEC 2014) CC10.1 Do you have Scope 2 emissions sources in more than one country?
 No 11 > ENERGY CC11.1 What percentage of your total operational spend in the reporting year was on energy?

 More than 0% but less than or equal to 5%

 How do your gross global emissions (Scope 1 and 2 combined) for the reporting year compare to the previous year?
+Increased